 Change #4: Prologue

 The Nesting Dolls always had a prologue.
-(Don’t listen to those who say a book must never have a prologue.
-I love to read them, so I write them – when it fits the story.)
+I love to read them, so I write them – when it fits the story.
 But, in the original draft, the prologue merely set the scene and introduced some of the characters we’ll get to know later, in the present day.
 My agent suggested making the prologue more compelling by incorporating the story’s climactic dramatic event – the potential exposure of a deeply held family secret – as a tease, to whet the appetite for the drama to come!

 Change #5: Likeability Factor